stashed/docs/docs/guides/platforms/eks-kube2iam/index.md

 ### Verify Stash MariaDB Addon Installed

-When you install the Stash Enterprise edition, it automatically installs all the official database addons.
+When you install the Stash, it automatically installs all the official database addons.
 Verify that it has installed the MariaDB addons using the following command.

 ```bash
 $ kubectl get tasks.stash.appscode.com | grep mariadb